******* Mathematics at the Ness of Brodgar

 29 belongs to the arithmetic of the moon cycle as 29 + 29 + 1(or 29+ 30) = 59 = 2 x 29.5 (days of the moon cycle) and 28 as 4 x 7 (female fertility cycle), but more importantly as half of 56 which we find in the Aubrey Holes at Stonehenge, which are widely seen as signifying 3 big moon cycles of 18.6 years = 55.8, nearly 56 years.

 The photo below, which is a piece of stone found in Structure 12, shows a definite triangle at the left, with possible ‘double squares’ inside.
 The squares are here unmistakable.
 It is a worn sketch, but it shows how they were aware that a rectangle produces similar triangles when drawn in a bigger triangle.
 It is not Pythagorean, but rather close, it is a quick sketch.
 This is not decoration, but representation and possibly calculation. (the longest line is about 4 cm).
-The ‘arrow-point’ drawing counts 10 fairly visible parallel lines, and maybe a grid of 100 diamonds was intended, but the superfluous triangle with another 2 parallel lines which then rests attached is unclear, but certainly we see a grid that could aid counting; it may even be a precursor of Grooved ware decoration!
+The ‘arrow-point’ drawing counts 10 fairly visible parallel lines, and maybe a grid of 100 rhombuses was intended, but the superfluous triangle with another 2 parallel lines which then rests attached is unclear, but certainly we see a grid that could aid counting; it may even be a precursor of Grooved ware decoration!

 Boyne Valley again

 Often I overlook things because there are so many numbers to memorize but it is rather noteworthy I think that the overall width of the chamber of Newgrange between back-stones C3 and C14 of the side recesses, is 6.55m (O’Kelly 1982).
-6.55m is the width I have calculated for Structure-1, it is 50 half ulna or 25 ulna or 12.5 Megalithic Ell.
+6.55m is the width I have calculated for Structure-1, it is 50 clavicles or 25 ulna or 12.5 Megalithic Ell.

 What is more is that Powell also suggests a unit of length of c.
-11.10m for the design of Knowth, this is exactly the 30 fibula (37.025) 30 x 0.37025 = 11.11m, of the overall inside length I have calculated for the ‘Lecture hall’.
+11.10 m for the design of Knowth, this is exactly the 30 fibula (37.025) 30 x 0.37025 = 11.11m, of the overall inside length I have calculated for the ‘Lecture hall’.
 Also the calculating in fives and tens is the same as Newgrange according to Powell’s research.

 The link with the Boyne Valley gets again confirmed by these similar measurements.

 I am confident that my model stands, even when it turns out that the unit of length on site is slightly different from the model.
-I won’t change the model, because it is perfect as it is, it is a tool, a calculator, rather than an unfallible empirical fact, and it has not got to be more than a very close approximation of the actual units used on site, which may have differed slightly from site to site anyway, people have different sizes ( then we are talking 1-2 mms per bone, not more, but they may add up).
+I won’t change the model, because it is perfect as it is, it is a tool, a calculator, rather than an infallible empirical fact, and it has not got to be more than a very close approximation of the actual units used on site, which may have differed slightly from site to site anyway, people have different sizes ( then we are talking 1-2 mms per bone, not more, but they may add up).

 When two skeletons are found in a cist under the wall of a house in Skara Brae nobody thinks of a tomb, but every human bone found in a megalithic chamber ‘confirms’ it was built as a tomb.
 And it wasn’t.
+Skara Brae shows unequivocally that burial was a domestic affair.

 Ratios are artifacts